 Due to recent innovations, there’s another aspect of firefighting that may feed your need for excitement – the deployment of cutting-edge technology in the field.
 Now is an exciting time in the evolution of firefighting technology because the vertical is in its early stages.

-To kickstart your path to becoming a firefighter, start with volunteering at your local fire department and training your body to pass the rigorous fitness exam.
-Every hiring organization may have its own specific requirements but typically getting a fire science degree is a move in the right direction.
+To kickstart your path to becoming a firefighter, start by volunteering at your local fire department and training your body to pass the rigorous fitness exam.
+Every hiring organization may have its specific requirements, but typically getting a fire science degree is a move in the right direction.